-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 "We were thinking this thing is going to look like SARS: a long incubation period and no transmission during the incubation period," said Lauren Ancel Meyers, a disease modeller at the University of Texas at Austin.

-At US airports around the country, travelers returning from hot spots including China who didn't have symptoms were allowed to go on their way.
+At US airports around the country, travellers returning from hot spots including China who didn't have symptoms were allowed to go on their way.

-"We were reassuring ourselves and the public that contact with an asymptomatic person was not a risk," said Dr. Jeff Duchin of King County, Washington, where the first major U.S. cluster of coronavirus cases broke out at the Life Care nursing home.
+"We were reassuring ourselves and the public that contact with an asymptomatic person was not a risk," said Dr Jeff Duchin of King County, Washington, where the first major US cluster of coronavirus cases broke out at the Life Care nursing home.

 Behind the scenes, scientists like Meyers were sharing their alarming finding with health officials.